COSMO-ORG/fieldextra-wiki/Planning.md

 ###### Priority medium

+     + [3d] Computation of neighbourhood in regridding algorithm does not take into account metric terms (euclidian distance in target coordinates system is used);
+       this is a problem when interpolating to a (rotated) lat/lon grid with grid pole within the original grid
      + [1w] Check and debug multi-pass mode (or remove functionality) (nc_out and gb_out must be saved in cache) (compatibility with fieldextra.diagnostic extended mode)